 Bonus: Kotor Cats

 Have I mentioned the colony of Kotor cats yet?
-Well, it is likely if you have done the hike to Kotor Fortress, or even stepped foot into Old Town Kotor, you have seen some of the cats of Kotor!
+Well, it is likely if you have done the hike to the Kotor Fortress Walls, or even stepped foot into Old Town Kotor, you have seen some of the cats of Kotor!

 Apparently, the cats came in on Slavic ships during the revolt from the Austro-Hungarian navy in 1918.
 The ships would sail into the Bay of Kotor and with them came cats from all over the world.
 The cat population in Kotor is very big and very diverse.